YasinAhmet/YasinAhmet/README.md

 ## Who am I?
 ### Short introduction
 I'm Yasin, a 19 years old game development enthusiast from Istanbul.
-I started coding with Java when I was at my mid 15s back then, it was a part of my unconscious career search.
-I have done a couple simple projects such as a calculator using Java, though I neither have the projects nor I would like to share them publicly since they are mostly incredibly inefficient.
+I started coding with Java when I was at my mid 15s, it was indeed a part of my unconscious career search.
+I have done a couple simple projects back then, such as a calculator using Java, though I neither have the projects right now nor I would like to share them publicly since they are incredibly inefficient.
 Knowing Java was a good thing, because I helped my older friends who needed some help on their Uni assignments(for some bucks off course :p).

 ### My journey of game development
 #### It all started with a mess